mohanshettydeveloper/kubernetes/README.md

-Installing services in minikube
+#Installing services in minikube
 Make sure the docker is installed and docker desktop is also good.
-Enable Kubernetes in docker desktop
+Enable Kubernetes in docker desktop.
 Creating docker image
 mvn clean package - create a jar file
 Create a Dockerfile in root of the project directory